 Successful graduates will receive the Certificate in Counselling and Helping Skills awarded by UK College of Holistic Training which is a private UK qualification.
-The college is accredited by the International Association for Distance Learning.
 The course is accredited by ACCPH.
 Course graduates may use the postnominal designation Cert.
 C.H.S.

 APPLY FOR THIS COURSE

 You may start at any time of year